domonkoss/ceudsd/seminar/2-sql/README.md

 * Insert 2 lines in every table (Beware of the order you insert them)
 * Delete one line from Artists.
 What happens and why?

-* Create as much complicated select you can on birdstrikes (Use MySQL refference manual: https://dev.mysql.com/doc/refman/8.0/en/)
+* Create as much complicated SELECT as you can on birdstrikes (Use MySQL reference manual: https://dev.mysql.com/doc/refman/8.0/en/)